OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 <img style="display:block; margin: 0 auto; padding: 20px 0 20px 20px;" alt="Integration 101" src="https://i.octopus.com/blog/2018-03/blogimage-buildserver.png" />
 </div>

-In my 3 years providing support to our users at Octopus, *"Integrating Octopus with build servers"* is probably the subject I answered the most questions about.
-In this blog post I'm going to try to give a few tips on how you should approach this task if you are starting it from scratch, regardless of the build server technology you are using.
+In my three years providing support to our users at Octopus, *"Integrating Octopus with build servers"* is probably the subject I answered the most questions about.
+In this blog post, I'm going to give you a few tips on how to approach this task if you are starting from scratch, regardless of the build server technology you are using.

-This blog post is aimed for users that are just starting their journey integrating Octopus into their continuous integration (CI) pipeline.
+This blog post is aimed at users who are just starting their journey integrating Octopus into their continuous integration (CI) pipeline.
 If you already have this up and running, there might not be too much value for you here :)

-## In this post
+## In This Post
  !toc

 ## Separation of Concerns

 In a way, Octopus and every build server technology out there can seem pretty similar at a first glance.
-A few things in common they have are:
+A few things they have in common are:

-- Both tools belong in CI pipelines and are aimed to help development teams getting their code out there faster and more reliably.
+- Both tools belong in CI pipelines and are aimed at helping development teams get their code out there faster and more reliably.
 - Both are basically process runners.
-You define a process filled with steps, you execute it and magic happens.
+You define a process filled with steps, you execute it, and magic happens.

 But that's pretty much where the similarities stop.
-If you want to integrate any 2 tools, you need to have a clear image of which task is each tool going to take care of.
+If you want to integrate any two tools, you need to have a clear understanding of which task each tool takes care of.

 The below are two (very simplified) lists of what each tool's role should be in an ideal CI pipeline.

-### What should the build server do?
+### What Should the Build Server Do?

 - **Compile your binaries**.
 This means running `MSBuild`,`NPM`,`javac`,`dotnet.exe`, etc, and dropping your compiled app to a folder on the build agent.
 - **Run tests**.
-- **Pack and Push your app to a repository**.
+- **Pack and push your app to a repository**.
 Once the tests passed, create a package with the output of your build and push it to your repository.
 - **Call the next tool in the CI pipeline**.
-In our case we'll be calling Octopus to tell it to create and deploy a release.
+In our case, we'll be calling Octopus to tell it to create and deploy a release.

-### What should Octopus do?
+### What Should Octopus Do?

 - **Provision infrastructure (optional)**.
 If you need to create an `Azure WebApp`, an `Elastic Beanstalk` instance, scale up a VM set, create an IIS/Tomcat website or anything that's related to setting up *the place* where you'll be putting your compiled code, adding this task as one of the first steps in your Octopus deployment process is a very good idea.
-Octopus currently supports [Terraform](https://octopus.com/docs/deploying-applications/terraform-deployments), [AWS CloudFormation](https://octopus.com/docs/deploying-applications/aws-deployments/cloudformation) and [Azure RM Templates](https://octopus.com/docs/deploying-applications/azure-deployments/resource-groups) for this.
+Octopus currently supports [Terraform](https://octopus.com/docs/deploying-applications/terraform-deployments), [AWS CloudFormation](https://octopus.com/docs/deploying-applications/aws-deployments/cloudformation) and [Azure RM Templates](https://octopus.com/docs/deploying-applications/azure-deployments/resource-groups).
 - **Set configuration values in your application before deployment**.
-Ideally, the content of your package should be deployable to *any* environment in your lifecycle, and the only thing that should be different are environment-specific configuration values such as connection strings, passwords/API Keys, etc. Octopus has [a wide set of features](https://octopus.com/docs/deployment-process/configuration-files) to deal with configuration modifications as deployment time that can be used for this.
+Ideally, the content of your package should be deployable to *any* environment in your lifecycle, and the only thing that should be different are environment-specific configuration values such as connection strings, passwords/API Keys, etc. Octopus has [a wide set of features](https://octopus.com/docs/deployment-process/configuration-files) to modify configuration values at deployment time.
 - **Deploy your Application**.

-## So how should I start integrating Octopus into my CI pipeline?
+## So How Should I Start Integrating Octopus Into my CI Pipeline?

-One of the most common mistakes I've seen people make when starting this task was to try to configure too many things at the same time, without fully understanding what each tool brings to the table.
-In this blogpost I'm not gonna share any details and how to set things up (we have great documentation for that).
-Instead, I want this blogpost to work as a guideline/checklist that'll help you get this task done in an ordered fashion.
+One of the most common mistakes I've seen people make when starting this task, is to configure too many things at the same time without fully understanding what each tool brings to the table.
+In this blog post, I'm not gonna share any details about how to set things up (we have great documentation for that).
+Instead, I want this post to work as a guideline/checklist that'll help you get this task done in an ordered fashion.

 We're gonna split this task into 3 well delimited stages:  **The Build**, **The Deployment** & **The Integration**.
 Each stage will have its own **End Goal** that we are going to focus on.

 :::hint
 **Working with a teammate?**
-Stages **1** and **2** can we worked on in any order, because they won't be touching each other until we reach stage 3.
-This means that if you are working with a teammate on this integration, he could be focusing in stage **1** while you focus in stage **2** (you could even bet a beer to see who finishes first).
+Stages **1** and **2** can be worked on in any order, because they won't be touching each other until we reach stage **3**.
+This means, if you are working with a teammate on this integration, he could focus on stage **1** while you focus on stage **2** (you could even bet a beer to see who finishes first).
 :::

 ### Stage 1 - The Build